petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 comments: true
 date: 2025-10-08
 layout: post
-title: "Single button reproducibility: The what, the why, and the how"
+title: "Single-button reproducibility: The what, the why, and the how"
 categories:
   - Open science
   - Reproducibility